feedbase/feedbase/README.md

 At time of writing, different oracles services perform one or all of these functions, in a vertically integrated manner.

-We imagine the ideal oracle flow to look like this:
+We imagine the ideal price feed oracle flow to look like this:

-1) Exchanges act as primary spot price oracles, exposing a traditional web API that publishes *signed* data.
+1) Exchanges (or whatever the data *source* is) sets up a *receiver* contract, which acts as a persistent on-chain address for that exchange's signed messages.
+This allows the exchange to manage key rotations while dapps can refer to a single `src` address for that exchange.
+2) The exchange publishes a traditional web2 API that exposes a *signed* message.
+Later, we will show how to monetize this feed at this step, with a direct payment from the app that needs the data directly to the data source.
+But for now, since the ecosystem is still mostly working with free data sources and are not monetizing their APIs as oracles, we suggest starting with a "free tier", perhaps a price feed that is delayed by 10 minutes.
-2) Any dapp or user, when they need this data, *relay* it into the appropriate *receiver*.
+3) Any dapp or user, when they need this data, *relay* it into the appropriate *receiver*.
+This can be done automatically by the frontend as part of whichever transaction needs to use that data.
-3) In cases where more than one data feed need to be aggregated, like with a medianizer, the same dapp or user can poke the appropriate *combinator*.
+4) In cases where more than one data feed need to be aggregated, like with a medianizer, the same dapp or user can poke the appropriate *combinator*, again in the same transaction where the data is used.

 A combinator can itself combine values from other combinators.
 Receivers and combinators can also manager their own payment flow, using whatever token makes the most sense for them.